Updated August 15, 2025

 There are several tools that can help companies monitor the keywords they rank for and what position they’re in, including Google Search Console, Ahrefs, and Moz Pro.

-To learn more about how to use these tools to track keywords rankings, read ‘7 Best Rank Tracking Software to Check Google Keyword Rankings.’
+To learn more about how to use these tools to track keyword rankings, read ‘7 Best Rank Tracking Software to Check Google Keyword Rankings.’

 While ranking on the top page of Google is a great way to attract traffic, some pages aren’t meant to be seen by the public.